sphere media background sample

 The constraints include ensuring compatibility of parcels, orders (separating those containing electrical components and those with chemical elements, for example), and the need for adapting to logistics that are already well-established.

-The products are received in the distribution centre from suppliers through different modes of transport (FTL and LTL).
+1 - Products arrive in the distribution centre from various suppliers using different modes of transport (FTL and LTL).

-The products are received in the logistics hub from several suppliers by different modes of transport.
+1 - The products arrive in the logistics hub from several suppliers.

-They are directly loaded into lorries to be delivered to customers.
+3 - They are loaded into lorries to be delivered directly to customers.

-- streamlining the supply chain.
-Cross-docking can reduce products' transit times between the supply and the customer.
+Streamlining the supply chain.
+Cross-docking reduces transit times between supply chain and customer.

-- increase transport efficiency.
-Consolidating orders in an FTL lorry helps to optimise vehicle fill rates and reduce C02 emissions,
+Increasing transport efficiency.
+Consolidating lots of orders in an FTL lorry improves vehicle fill rates and reduces C02 emissions,

 Optimising the last-mile logistics